VAWA MEI STAFF

 Casey is a Research Analyst with VAWA MEI.
 Casey provides technical assistance to grantees, develops technical assistance tools, and cleans and analyzes data; specifically, she oversees the data analysis process of the SASP Formula grant.
 Prior to joining VAWA MEI, Casey worked in the social services field providing in-home and community support to youth and their families.
 Outside of work, she is pursuing a Master’s Degree in Social Work at the University of Southern Maine.

 Julia is a Policy Analyst with VAWA MEI.
 In her role, Julia coordinates the design and implementation of distance learning and technical assistance opportunities for all OVW-funded program grantees.
 Julia previously worked in the social service field with youth in Maine’s Child Welfare System and youth experiencing homelessness.
-Outside of work, Julia is pursuing a Master’s Degree in Policy, Planning and Management at the Muskie School of Public Service and enjoys cooking and going on Maine adventures with her partner and their Great Pyrenees-mix.
+Outside of work, Julia is pursuing a Master’s Degree in Policy, Planning and Management at the Muskie School of Public Service and enjoys cooking and going on Maine adventures with her partner and their Great Pyrenees-Retriever.

 Hannah is a Research Analyst with VAWA MEI.
 Hannah coordinates and oversees the development and revision of progress reporting forms and the reviewing, analysis, and reporting of all Discretionary grant program data.
 Hannah’s prior experiences have led her to discover her drive toward detail-orientated evaluation of real-world problems and her passion for using data to improve communities.
 In her spare time, she enjoys hiking and spending time outdoors with her partner and their dog.